Siberian Light Aviation Flight 51: Investigation

 MAK, the Russian Accident Commission, launched an investigation into the accident on the same day.

 The investigation has shown that visibility was no more than 500 metres either at the time of the plane's first failed landing attempt or at the time of the accident.

 Kazatjinskoje Airport lacked sophisticated radar systems and the ability for aircraft to make instrumental landings (ILS).
 In the aftermath of the crash, Rosaviatsia, Russia's regulatory committee on civil aviation, has proposed an investigation and the possibility of banning night landings in Kazatjinskoje and other airfields in Russia in the future, where visual landings are the only possibility and facilities for instrument landings are missing.

 While the media speculates about pilot mistakes in flight in bad weather, the surviving captain has said in interviews after the accident that important navigational instruments were out of order and that played a role in the accident.

+Conclusions

+In the report released by the Russian Interstate Aviation Committee (MAK) it was established that the probable cause of the accident was the pilots' failure to comply with night flight rules.